Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Abstract

 \section{Abstract}

 Personalized medicine seeks to identify the causal effect of treatment for a particular patient as opposed to a clinical population at large.
 Most investigators estimate such personalized treatment effects by regressing the outcome of a randomized clinical trial (RCT) on patient covariates.
 The realized value of the outcome may however lie far from the conditional expectation.
-We therefore introduce a method called \textit{Dirac Delta Regression} (DDR) that estimates the entire conditional density from RCT data in order to visualize the probabilities across all possible treatment outcomes.
+We therefore introduce a method called \textit{Dirac Delta Regression} (DDR) that estimates the entire conditional density from RCT data in order to visualize the probabilities across all possible outcome values.
 DDR transforms the outcome into a set of asymptotically Dirac delta distributions and then estimates the density using non-linear regression.
-The algorithm can identify significant patient-specific treatment effects even when no population level effect exists.
-Moreover, DDR outperforms state-of-the-art algorithms in conditional density estimation on average regardless of the need for causal inference.
+The algorithm can identify significant differences in patient-specific outcomes even when no population level effect exists.
+Moreover, DDR outperforms state-of-the-art algorithms in conditional density estimation by a large margin even in the small sample regime.
+An R package is available at https://github.com/ericstrobl/DDR.